 You aren't building a web page.
 Overly complex HTML emails can cause delivery and formatting issues.
 Use the minimum formatting to provide an attractive and functional layout.

 Many platforms don’t support absolute positioning (float, margin, padding), so tables work much better as the framework for your design.

 It’s a pain, but it’s more reliable than using CSS in the header.
 Gmail, for instance, strips out the CSS in all emails.
 If you use inline, then your style won’t get lost for those Gmail recipients.

-Images need to be hosted online elsewhere, such as on your website.
-This can be accomplished using the full, absolute link to the location where your image is hosted, such as:
+Images and documents need to be hosted online elsewhere, such as on your website.
+This can be accomplished using the full, absolute link to the location where your image or document is hosted, such as:

 Google Drive and Dropbox do not work for hosting as they do not support hosting for third-party sites.

 Avoid image-only emails.
 This is a BIG Spam flag and you’re more than likely to end up in the Junk folder.

 Avoid Background Images